fj200/My-Mini-Sports-Database/README.md

 • Each sport contains the basic information on each sport.

-• For each sport there are images provided.
+• For each sport there are images provided showing what sport has been searched for at the center of the page.

-• For each sport there is a link directed to a video.
+• A video is also available for the user once a click which appears on the picture of the sport.

-• For further information there is page linked to the definition.
+• At the bottom of the page there is a link available which provides further information.